 Wood Studs A zee is welded inside the frame.
 Portions of the flange are bent into place and secured to the stud with screws.

-Help make archtoolbox better.
-If you found an error or out of date information in this article, please let us know.
+Help make Archtoolbox better for everyone.
+If you found an error or out of date information in this article (even if it is just a minor typo), please let us know.